 Identify threats and/or causes of declines in fish populations

 The ecological requirements of many species are known to a limited extent and the associated threats as mentioned in the Trilateral Fish Targets are quite generic.
 This calls for research specifically aimed at pinpointing the bottlenecks for the achievement of the Trilateral Fish Targets.
 Research into the underlying causes of the decline of fish populations will contribute to development of targeted and knowledge based proposals regarding the implementation of the current policies aiming to resolve bottlenecks.
 Now that not all of the existing bottlenecks are sufficiently known, it is difficult to assess in detail to what extent the existing implementation of the above-mentioned policies is effective.
-These gaps in knowledge are addressed in the SWIMWAY Programme.
+These gaps in knowledge are addressed in the Swimway Action Programme.

 Make better use of available knowledge and expertise